perfana/perfana-config-examples/otel/README.md

 For Java applications, place the otel agent jar on the classpath.

-See example Kubernetes patch `ole-patch.yaml` that download the jar via an initcontainer and places it on the startup command.
+See example Kubernetes patch `otel-patch.yaml` that downloads the jar via an initcontainer and places it on the startup command.

 Use via: